Skip to main content

 About Prat de Cabanes-Torreblanca

-Prat de Cabanes-Torreblanca Natural Park protects one of the last coastal marshland systems remaining on the Valencian coast, stretching approximately 7 kilometers along the Castellon shoreline between Cabanes and Torreblanca.
-The park encompasses approximately 865 hectares of freshwater marsh, peat deposits, reed beds, and coastal dune habitats that survived the intensive agricultural drainage and tourism development that eliminated similar wetlands elsewhere.
+Prat de Cabanes-Torreblanca Natural Park protects one of the last coastal marshland systems remaining on the Valencian coast, stretching approximately 7 kilometres along the Castellón shoreline between Cabanes and Torreblanca.
+[1] The park encompasses approximately 865 hectares of freshwater marsh, peat deposits, reed beds, and coastal dune habitats that survived the intensive agricultural drainage and tourism development that eliminated similar wetlands elsewhere.
 The peat deposits, rare in Mediterranean environments, indicate thousands of years of continuous wetland conditions.
+The site is listed under the Ramsar Convention as a Wetland of International Importance (Ramsar Site No. 458, designated 1989).
+[2]

 Wildlife Ecosystems